China bets on consumer-led growth to cure social ills

 "The state of the ecological environment affects the level of people's well-being and also posterity and the future of our nation," Wen said.

-"We should adhere to the basic state policy of conserving resources and protecting the environment and endeavor to promote green, circular and low-carbon development," he said.
+"We should adhere to the basic state policy of conserving resources and protecting the environment and endeavour to promote green, circular and low-carbon development," he said.

 There has been widespread public anger and rare media criticism over pollution in China after smog enveloped swathes of the north of the country recently, grounding flights, forcing people indoors and forcing measures such as factory closures.